 After turning 18 I moved out to Utah where my boyfriend (now husband) was going to BYU.
 When living in my apartment I started baking more and my interest grew.
 After getting married almost 6 months later I found myself getting more cake tools and going through pinterest looking at cake photos.
-I then started practicing with single tiered cakes, different flavors, tiered cakes, etc. From there the interest turned into an actual passion and in December of 2020 I launched my small bakery business making cakes out of my apartment.
-Since then, my husband and I have purchased our home and I now have a much larger and more pristine place to create.
+I then started practicing with single tiered cakes, different flavors, tiered cakes, etc. From there the interest turned into an actual passion and in December of 2020 I launched my small bakery business making cakes out of my newly purchased home.

 I love being able to make an idea come to life and I get very excited when I'm able to bring joy through my art and skill.
 I look forward to connecting with my customers and would love to make your cake dream come true!